I beg to move,

 I would be grateful if the Minister explained what the Government can do on early intervention, because it looks as if many of the future funding promises will be geared towards schools, which are already overstretched.
 If we can reach young people before school, we can close the gap and ensure that their opportunities for learning are increased.

 I would also be grateful if the Minister, if he is unable to answer today, could at least think about longer-term aspirational plans.
 Stoke-on-Trent is an opportunity area, with two wonderful co-chairs, Professor Liz Barnes and Carol Shanahan, leading the way.
 They know that early intervention and breaking the cycle early on is important.
 Will the Minister tell us how he sees that programme being funded sustainably?
-The opportunity area is a three-year programme and they will do what they can in their three years, but hat period will run out.
+The opportunity area is a three-year programme and they will do what they can in their three years, but that period will run out.
 How can we embed that work into our culture and society?

 The schools in my constituency are working absolutely flat out to address this issue.
 I know that this is not a debate about fairer funding arrangements, but is there anything that the Minister could do to consider schools in areas such as Stoke-on-Trent, where deprivation levels are higher than we would like them to be on every metric?
-Might there be longer-term intervention programmes for our city?
+Might there be longer term intervention programmes for our city?
 We need to make sure that the generation of MPs who follow me and my hon.
 Friend the Member for Stoke-on-Trent North are not also discussing this issue.

 It is a pleasure to serve under your chairmanship, Ms Dorries.
 I congratulate the hon.
 Member for Taunton Deane (Rebecca Pow) on securing the debate.
 She gave a wonderful, learned speech and talked of her own experiences.
 I found it really interesting.

 Everyone who has spoken agrees that it is important that speech and language is set early on, and hon.
 Members have spoken of the different ways in which we can do that and how much it affects children’s life chances.
 That is also really important for the economy.
-I also give credence to the Bercow report and the follow-up report.
+I also give credit to the Bercow report and the follow-up report.

 The hon.
 Member for Taunton Deane talked about how many young offenders have speech and language difficulties, and that is an important point.
 I enjoyed how the hon.
 Lady spoke about teaching our children to speak.
 I have three children and three granddaughters, and I have always talked to my children.
 Sometimes now I notice that some of my grandchildren and some of my friends’ grandchildren—I am not pointing any fingers—are, as the hon.
 Member for Stoke-on-Trent Central (Gareth Snell) said, growing up with an American accent.
 In some cases in Scotland, they are growing up with an English accent because they listen to English TV programmes made in England.
 Really, children should be speaking their own language—it makes it much easier for them all round.